samualon/digital-garden/content/School/RIS/Policy.md

 Importance of [[Regional competitiveness]] strongly increased after 2000.

 Also, exploitation of scarce resources was no longer important.
-Now strong focus on valorization of new knowledge. [[PRO]]'s are crucial in this as investors refrain from investing in new knowledge because of high costs, risks and [[spillovers|spillover]].
+Now strong focus on valorization of new knowledge. [[PRO]]'s are crucial in this as investors refrain from investing in new knowledge because of high costs, risks and [[Spillovers|spillover]].

 ## Balancing closure and openness